eFoam: Foam cut to size

 What are the pros and cons of home insulation?

-The advantages and disadvantages of home insulation depend on the type of insulation you choose.
-Each solution comes with a cost - some more so than others - and all offer a relatively similar level of thermal protection.
-However, foam insulation, for example, is the only type of insulation that can block the transfer of heat through structural parts of the home (e.g. supporting beams).
-It’s also incredibly easy to install and is available at a range of price points.
+The advantages and disadvantages depend on the type you choose.
+Each solution has a cost – some more than others – and most offer a similar level of thermal protection.
+Foam insulation, for example, is the only type that can block the transfer of heat through structural parts of the home (such as supporting beams); it's also easy to install and available at a range of price points.
+However, foam insulation can't be applied to structural elements themselves, and it must be installed around pipes and wires before being properly sealed for maximum efficiency.

 How does home insulation work?